 - We will not tell anyone you have contacted us or anything about you without your permission.
 (The only exception is when the issue is linked to a safeguarding concern.
 If this happens we will let you know and talk with you about this matter)

-- If you e-mail us, your e-mail will only be read by the staff team all our PC's require passwords and can only be used by trained Off The Record staff
+- If you e-mail us, your e-mail will only be read by the staff team as all our PCs require passwords and can only be used by trained Off The Record staff

 - Any print outs of your e-mail, letters or other information about you will be securely stored and shredded in line with our confidentiality and data protection procedures